What should I feed my rabbit?

 How often should I feed my rabbit?

 Rabbits should have access to fibre rich diets, such as hay or grass, at all times, and it should be replenished on a daily basis.
-This should be supplemented with a complete food which provides all the nutrients in the correct amounts and proportions.
+This should be supplemented with a specially formulated rabbit food which provides all the nutrients in the correct amounts and proportions.
 The feeding guidelines on the pet food packet will give advice on how much to feed.